cboujoukos/CostFree/NOTES.md

 -Does my rendering of a new review on the activity show page meet the following requirement?
     - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

+-What are the conventions for naming js files. do I create an individual js file for each applicable model, or should I have one larger js file

 ///////////////////////////////////////////////////////////////////////////////////